Tranexamic acid: Hematology

 There is not enough evidence to support the routine use of tranexamic acid to prevent bleeding in people with blood cancers.
-However, there are several trials that are currently assessing this use of tranexamic acid.
+However, several trials are currently assessing this use of tranexamic acid.
 For people with inherited bleeding disorders (e.g. von Willebrand's disease), tranexamic acid is often given.
 It has also been recommended for people with acquired bleeding disorders (e.g., directly acting oral anticoagulants (DOACs)) to treat serious bleeding.

 Nosebleeds

 The use of tranexamic acid, applied directly to the area that is bleeding or taken by mouth, appears useful to treat nose bleeding compared to packing the nose with cotton pledgets alone.
 It decreases the risk of rebleeding within 10 days.